 - Coromandel’s Hot Water Beach is another must do destination when you travel to New Zealand, loved by locals and visitors alike.
 Hot water beach is located along the coast of Mercury Bay between Tairua and Whitianga.
 To access and enjoy the hot bubbling water you have to be there within two hours either side of low tide.
 This is a bery unqiue experience worth doing at least once in your life.
 There is one mobility park next to the outdoor showers and toilets.
 A café and souvenir shop is also close buy with ‘spade hire’ service in hot demand.
 Spade Hire Cost at this shop is a small fee, plus a small deposit cost.

-As you drive down the hill to Coromandel’s Hot Water Beach, before the bridge on the left-hand side, there is a large gravel carpark.
+We followed the pavement to the right of the mobility park to find the main, step-free access onto the beach.
+It was signposted ’emergency access’ but was definitely the easiest route to tackle before the river crossing.
+We found the sand quite soft from all the foot traffic.
+It was also a wet, rainy day, which didn’t make things easier.
+We headed straight towards the foreshore where the sand was firmer and easier to wheel along.
+We were advised to dig for hot water where the sand felt warm under the feet close to the sea.
+As you drive down the hill to Coromandel's Hot Water Beach, before the bridge on the left-hand side, there is a large gravel carpark.
 This is where the camper vans seem to park.
 No marked mobility parking spots, but the terrain is flat.
 Along from the carpark is the track that starts off following the main road and then leads you into the bush, following the river.
 This trail will take you right to the beach and closer to where the action is.
-The only downside to this area is there’s no shower, but the local Top 10 Holiday Park has facilities and located around the corner.
+The only downside to this area is there's no shower, but the local Top 10 Holiday Park has facilities and located around the corner.
 At the beginning of the track there is a marked ‘accessible’ toilet, which I didn’t take the time to check out.
 This route took only 5-minutes.
-There was also a lot of rainfall in the area, but the track was in reasonably good condition.”[/box]
+There was also a lot of rainfall in the area, but the track was in reasonably good condition.